Ear Center: Tinnitus

 - The UNC-G phone number is: (336) 334-5939

-- Click here for the UNC-G Department of Communications web site
+- Click here for information concerning the UNC-G Department of Communication & Speech Sciences.

 If you are experiencing tinnitus in one or both ears, we recommend that you seek a thorough medical evaluation.
 Please call us at (336) 273-9932 if you would like to schedule an appointment.